mnabil1989/cloud-devops-capstone-project5-moenabil/README.md

 ensure EKS is running

+#cd blue
 #kubectl apply -f ./blue-controller.json (create replication controller for blue)
+#cd green
 #kubectl apply -f ./green-controller.json (create replication controller for green)

 #kubectl apply -f ./blue-green-service.json (create the service)

 #kubectl get svc

+so run at this link  http://a5371f11d1f3c4a3bb4770034c50ed53-204099091.us-west-2.elb.amazonaws.com:8000/

+If we want to redirect to green app we should edit in blue-green-service.json and change the selector to green

 Update the service to redirect to green by changing the selector to app=green

 #kubectl apply -f ./blue-green-service.json (after making the above changes)

 #kubectl get svc (now the color of page should have changed)